jlehtnie/junity/README.md

 operational failures (such as unreadable input files) do not cause program termination but are reported as test errors in the combined test report.

-JUnity is primarily targeted towards the Hudson continuous integration server.
+JUnity is primarily targeted towards the Jenkins continuous integration server.

 ### Options